 What was I supposed to do on this journey?
 (I knew it wasn’t a trip; it was a journey.
 There is a profound difference.)
 I decided I would be communing with nature, visiting sacred sites, offering prayers at “the wounded places,” and writing about the experience.
-I would visit friends along the way.
 I knew it my heart this would be a sacred journey.
 I began to realize it would be a pilgrimage.

 At first I was fantasizing about motor homes or pick-up trucks towing a tiny house.
 But as the last day of work approached and I realized I wouldn't have enough money for these more luxurious items, I started purchasing camping equipment.
 The important thing was to go.
 The important thing was to start.
 I needed to show Spirit that I was willing to answer the call, no matter what.

 On August 22, 2018, I began this journey.
 It is already so much more profound than I expected.
 There is a definitely a strong inner component to the outer journey.
 And the inner journey is very rich.
-(To get a brief glimpse, read https://www.cynthiagreb.com/the-peace-and-power-of-pilgrimage/ ) I will be posting updates on my blog on a regular basis.
+(To get a brief glimpse, read https://www.cynthiagreb.com/the-peace-and-power-of-pilgrimage/ ) I will be posting updates on Facebook on a regular basis.

 As I traveled, the reasons for the journey continued to unfold.
 One of the more important things I was being called to do was offer a lot of prayer.
 I had become very sensitive to the many areas on this continent where there have been massacres of native people.
 It feels very important to me that those of us with white skin acknowledge these specific atrocities and offer heartfelt prayers for the spirits of those who were killed and the hearts of those who remain.
 We all suffer from these unhealed wounds of pain, anger, and grief; as well as guilt and shame.